Yale-BIM/f21-assignments/assignment-3/README.md

     **g.** Restart ROS and re-run the generate_target.launch with the ball updating at a lower speed, and being closer to the camera:

     ```bash
-    $ roslaunch shutter_lookat generate_target.launch target_x_plane:=0.5 publish_rate:=10
+    $ roslaunch shutter_lookat generate_target.launch target_x_plane:=0.5 publish_rate:=1 # the publish rate for the target is in Hz
     ```

-    Then restart your virtual_camera.py node and take a picture of your resulting image when the target is nearby the edge of the image.
-The image show show the target being elongated; not having a perfectly circlular shape anymore.
+    Then restart your virtual_camera.py node and take a picture of your resulting image when the target is nearby one of the corners of the image.
+The image should show the target being elongated; not having a perfectly circlular shape anymore.
 Include this image in your report and explain why the target does not appear to be  perfectly round, especially towards the edge of the image.